 Current medical literature is insufficient to support conclusions concerning efficacy, optimal use and impact on the diagnosis, treatment or clinical management of prostate cancer using radioimmunoscintigraphy imaging with Indium-111 capromab pendetide.

 BlueCross BlueShield Association.
-Medical Policy Reference Manual.
-(9:2017).
+Evidence Positioning System.
+(9:2018).
 Radioimmunoscintigraphy (monoclonal antibody imaging) with indium 111 capromab pendetide for prostate cancer (6.01.37).
-Retrieved August 30, 2018 from BlueWeb.
+Retrieved August 20, 2019 from https://www.evidencepositioningsystem.com/.
 (29 articles and/or guidelines reviewed)

 National Comprehensive Cancer Network.
 (2018).
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) Prostate cancer (v4.2018).
 Retrieved August 30, 2018 from the National Comprehensive Cancer Network.